-When it comes to moving, the faster you are, the more challenges you will have.
-If you have time to sit down and plan what to eat on the day of the move, you have a better chance of being prepared and being able to eat something nutritious instead of having to order.
+When it comes to your move, the more rushed you are, the more challenges you’ll have.
+If you have time to sit down and plan what to eat on moving day, you have a better chance of being prepared and being able to eat something nutritious instead of having to order.

-On the day of the move, things happen quickly.
+On moving day, things happen fast.
 In addition to getting ready in the morning, finishing your luggage at the last minute, breakfast is often a last minute after reflection.
-Instead of having to run to the local fast food restaurant to grab something to eat to get something in your system, plan your breakfast.
-Whether to leave cereals in bowls of milk and plastic or to prepare breakfast wraps that you throw in the freezer or refrigerator.
-Make sure you start your busy moving day with something in your stomach and do not forget breakfast.
+Instead of having to run to the local fast food restaurant to grab something to eat to get something into your system, plan your breakfast.
+Whether it’s to leave cereal in milk and plastic bowls or to prepare breakfast wraps that you throw in the freezer or refrigerator.
+Make sure you start your busy moving day with something in your stomach and don’t forget about breakfast.

 As your moving day unfolds, you often realize that it will be a full day.
-You will need something to support you throughout your day.
+You’re going to need something to support you throughout your day.
 That’s where snacks come in.
-While you can consider running up to 7-11 hours to grab a bag of French fries, preparing meals for the day of the move can ensure you have snacks all the way through. day rather than a bag of fries that can last 15 minutes.
-Putting fruit in small zipper bags or getting a large bag of nuts and spreading them into portions can be a healthy option.
+While you may consider running up to 7-11 hours to grab a bag of chips, preparing meals for moving day can ensure you have snacks all day rather than a bag of fries that can last 15 minutes.
+Putting fruit in small zippered bags or getting a large bag of nuts and splitting them into portions can be a healthy option.

-As you prepare the meals for the day of the move, you can look in your refrigerator and find that you have a good amount of leftovers.
-Instead of throwing them out, bring them for lunch or dinner at home.
-While it’s easy to throw away food, warming up leftovers can be a great way to save a few dollars.
+As you prepare meals for moving day, you can look in your fridge and see that you have a good amount of leftovers.
+Instead of throwing them out, bring them home for lunch or dinner.
+While it’s easy to throw away food, reheating leftovers can be a great way to save a few bucks.

 When you sit down to prepare meals for moving day, your oven can be a simple and effective way to prepare food after moving into your new home with minimal effort.
-While all your plates and pans can always be stored, frozen meals can help you prepare something to eat before you start or unpack your kitchen.
+While all your plates and pans can still be put away, frozen meals can help you prepare something to eat before you start or unpack your kitchen.
 This will give you easy meals that require little preparation in your new home.

-Plan a meal while thinking about your new home
+Plan a meal with your new home in mind